Analyzing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |2.29

-Latch currently has a consensus price target of $15.86, indicating a potential upside of 20.59%.
-Resideo Technologies has a consensus price target of $29.00, indicating a potential upside of 4.24%.
-Given Latch’s stronger consensus rating and higher probable upside, analysts clearly believe Latch is more favorable than Resideo Technologies.
+Latch currently has a consensus price target of $15.86, indicating a potential upside of 12.86%.
+Resideo Technologies has a consensus price target of $29.00, indicating a potential upside of 8.53%.
+Given Latch’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Latch is more favorable than Resideo Technologies.

 Summary